chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 .ve-media wc:Eakins_G109_Nymph_With_Bittern.jpg right

-Curiously, Thomas Eakins has produced a great number of paintings and sketches of William Rush's *allegorical figure of the Schuylkill River,* including the sculptor and his model (many of which are accessible online), so it seems evident Rush and his work made a significant impact on Eakins.
+Curiously, Thomas Eakins has produced a great amount of paintings and sketches of William Rush's *allegorical figure of the Schuylkill River,* including the sculptor and his model (many of which are accessible online), so it seems evident Rush and his work made a significant impact on Eakins.
 This sketch to the right shows a gesture drawing of the Nymph and Bittern sculpture from life.

 .ve-media wc:'Self-portrait',_terracotta_sculpture_by_William_Rush,_1822.JPG left